 These sessions were designed to help Charles understand the feedback from his assessments, set realistic goals, and create an Individual Development Plan (IDP).

-However, this process wasn't solely about Charles’ growth; Beth was also coached on how to best support his development, ensuring that she had the tools and strategies needed to guide him effectively.
+However, this process wasn't solely about Charles’ growth; Beth was also coached on how to best support his development, ensuring she had the tools and strategies needed to guide him effectively.

 During these sessions, the coach focused on empowering Charles to take ownership of his role while providing Beth with the guidance needed to foster a supportive environment.

-Research supports this dual approach, indicating that employee empowerment is closely linked to higher job satisfaction, increased motivation, and improved performance.
 According to a study published in the Journal of Applied Psychology, when employees are empowered to make decisions and take responsibility for their roles, they exhibit greater engagement and productivity.

 Additionally, providing managers like Beth with the tools and training to offer course correction has been shown to enhance team effectiveness and improve overall organizational performance.

-A report from The Center for Creative Leadership highlights that coaching managers on how to deliver feedback effectively not only strengthens the manager-employee relationship but also fosters a culture of continuous improvement and learning within the organization.
+A report from The Center for Creative Leadership highlights coaching managers on how to deliver feedback effectively not only strengthens the manager-employee relationship but also fosters a culture of continuous improvement and learning within the organization.

-This evidence-based approach ensures that both Beth and Charles are not just performing their roles but excelling in them.
+This evidence-based approach ensures both Beth and Charles are not just performing their roles but excelling in them.

 Quarterly Reviews: A Collaborative Approach to Development